szerpa17/fatal-police-shootings/README.md

 ## Datasets ##
 * [Washington Post Police Shooting Data](https://github.com/washingtonpost/data-police-shootings)
-    * The time period focus of our project is from January 2015 to the end of June 2020.
 * [Census Population Data by State and Place - Table DP05 ACS 1-Year](https://data.census.gov/cedsci/table?q=population&g=0100000US.04000.001,.160000&hidePreview=false&tid=ACSDP1Y2018.DP05&tp=true&vintage=2018)
     * Four CSVs were obtained from the Census site.
-    * The files were used used to identify yearly city and state populations between 2015 and 2018.
+    * The files were used to identify yearly city and state populations between 2015 and 2018.
-    * Due to the lack of availability of 2019 nd 2020, population averages were calculated over the selected timeframe.
+    * Due to the lack of availability of 2019 and 2020 population data, population averages were calculated over the selected timeframe.
-    * The 1-year estimates were used for the purpose of [currency](https://www.census.gov/programs-surveys/acs/guidance/estimates.html), though this left out populations under 65,000.
+    * The 1-year estimates were used for data [currency](https://www.census.gov/programs-surveys/acs/guidance/estimates.html), though this left out populations under 65,000.

 ## The Cleaning Process ##
 * **Learning the Language of our Data**
     * Each Census file had over 300 columns and 600 rows of information
-    * Time was dedicated to studying how information was presented by the Census in order to accurately transform it into insights.
+    * Time was dedicated to studying how information was presented by the Census to accurately transform it into insights.
 * **Addressing NaN values**
-    * The shootings data frame had multiple columns with Nan Values.
+    * The shooting's data frame had multiple columns with NaN Values.
     * As our goal was to preserve the ID column to ensure an accurate count, we refrained from dropping NaN values and instead replaced them with the word 'Unknown'.
 * **Filtering of Data**
     * Extracted shooting data that was dated after 06/30/2020.
 * **Readability**
     * The gender and race columns variables were renamed for readability.
 * **The handling and standardization of multiple files prior to merging**
-    * Census Data files had additional terminology associated with city names, which had to be removed with Regex in order to facilitate a future merge with the shootings data frame.
+    * Census Data files had additional terminology associated with city names, which had to be removed with Regex to facilitate a future merge with the shootings data frame.
     * Trailing spaces were removed.
     * All Census files were merged into one data frame.
     * Population averages over our chosen four year period were calculated.